Domiii/dbux/docs_site/content/01-why-dbux.md

 # Dbux: What and Why?

-Dbux aims at helping analyze the execution of JavaScript programs by recording (almost) all runtime data, visualizing it and making it interactive, thereby (hopefully) helping developers (i) improve program comprehension and (ii) reduce time spent on finding bugs.
+Dbux is an integrated debugging environment (IDbE) and omniscient debugger for JavaScript runtime analysis.
+We hope to help developers (i) improve program comprehension and (ii) increase debugging efficiency.
+To that end, Dbux records an application's runtime data, visualizes it and makes it interactive.

+TODO(improve + add architectural diagram)

 This (too long) video explains what Dbux is and features two examples of how to use the Dbux VSCode extension: